-The concept of meal prepping is a simple one: cook a bunch of food or prep a bunch of ingredients early in the week all at once—therefore minimizing the time you need to spend in the kitchen later in the week.
-It can even be a helpful strategy in reducing food waste and sticking to your budget!
+The concept of meal prepping is simple: Cook a bunch of food or prep a bunch of ingredients early in the week all at once to minimize the time you'll need to spend in the kitchen later in the week.
+It can even be a helpful strategy in reducing food waste and sticking to your budget.
 But, like many things in life, it’s easier said than done.
-Meal prepping takes planning ahead (this is not the time for improv cooking!), and it certainly seems like this trend has increased in popularity in recent years due to busier and more hectic lives.
+Meal prepping takes planning (this is not the time for improv cooking), and it certainly seems this trend has increased in popularity in recent years due to busier lives.
 Fortunately, there is no shortage of cookbooks to help guide newbies and seasoned meal preppers alike to ensure you’re getting the most out of your meal prep efforts.

 Here are the best meal prep cookbooks to help streamline your weeks.

 Best Overall: Skinnytaste Meal Prep

 One of the many benefits of meal prepping is that it can help you stick to an eating plan.
 Just think: If you already had prepared ingredients and meals ready to go, would you need to impulse purchase that fast food after a long day of work?
-The Skinnytaste series is at it again to make meal prep as easy and delicious as possible, this time with a book of 120 recipes that are designed to fit a healthy diet, not break the budget, and save you time.
+The Skinnytaste series is at it again to make meal prep as easy and delicious as possible, this time with a book of 120 recipes designed to fit a healthy diet, not break the budget, and save you time.

 This book contains four full weeks of meals that all add up to about 1,500 calories, so no calorie counting is necessary.
 There are helpful “refrigerate and serve later,” “freeze and serve later,” “serve now,” and “meal prep” tips for tasty recipes like Slow Cooker BBQ Brisket and Smashed Broccoli Pecorino Farro Bowls.